Muslim Storytellers Fellowship

 - And more to come!

-Schedules will be finalized over the course of the fellowship, but 2021 commitments will include:
+Schedules will be finalized over the course of the fellowship, but some commitments include:

 - Informational webinar with the members of the fellowship programming committee, where they gave a program overview and joined in community discussion.
 You can watch the recording of the webinar here.